 Software requirements: This class will use R (version 4.0 or higher) to perform data manipulation, analysis, and visualization.
 The R package rmarkdown will be used to generate reproducible reports.
 For data manipulation and analysis you are allowed to use SAS instead of R. The focus of using R (or SAS) in this course is on writing and managing code in a consistent and professional style, interpreting outputs, and ensuring reproducibility.
 The course will be taught using RStudio Desktop, accessible for free as download, but you can use any interface you are comfortable with.
 For details on accessing and using RStudio Desktop, as well as SAS Studio if you choose to use it, see Blackboard.

-You will also need a git client on your computer.
-This course will be taught using GitHub Desktop available free as download.
-Alternatively, you may choose to use a different interface for git, such as Sourcetree, the UI built into RStudio Desktop, or the plain git console.
+You will also need a Git client on your computer.
+This course will be taught using the Git client built into RStudio Desktop.
+Alternatively, you may choose to use the basic Git console, or a dedicated user interface for Git, such as Sourcetree or GitHub Desktop.